 We would like to welcome you and your child to Two Moors Primary School.

-This section of the website will tell you a little about the everyday running of the school and about some of the things you can do, at home, to prepare your child for school.
+This section of the website will tell you a little about the everyday running of the school.

 We send out regular letters, hold frequent parents’ meetings and, of course, we are always pleased to see parents in school.